isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 Sec 1 students are to report in their school uniform on the first day of school.

-Due to possible delivery delays for uniforms purchased online during the festive season, Sec 1 students may report to school in their Primary School uniform during the first 2 weeks of school.
+<p style="text-align: justify;"> Due to possible delivery delays for uniforms purchased online during the festive season, Sec 1 students may report to school in their Primary School uniform during the first 2 weeks of school.  </p>

 For more information on school attire and general appearance, please refer to